2164-ServiceNow/parvez-sung-magic-the-gathering-deck-builder/README.md

     As a user, I can view the statistics of my deck and cards (such as mana costs or card types) so that I can judge what cards to add or remove from my deck as part of my strategy.
 6. Favorite Cards:
     As a user, I can favorite/save cards so that I can make and organize a wishlist.
-7. Save and Revisit Deck
+7. Save and Revisit Deck:
     As a user, I can save my deck's information so that I can come back to the deckbuilder if I ever want to view or edit my deck at a later time.
 8. Playtest Mode:
     As a user, I can simulate a playtest of my deck so that I can identify flaws or synergies by virtually playing with my cards.
 At the start of the playtest, the deck should shuffle, and I should draw a random 7-card starting hand.